txpipe/scrolls/src/reducers/liquidity_by_token_pair/README.md

 - `pool_currency_symbol` required hex-encoded currency symbol of the tokent that marks valid liquidity pool unspent transaction outputs (UTxOs)
 - `pool_prefix` optional prefix for Redis key
 - `dex_prefix` optional prefix for Redis members (usually used to prefix different liquidity sources by unique dex prefix)
-- `json_value` an optional flag whether Redis members should be encoded in json or colon-notation (less disk space usage).
-Defaults to `false`.

 ## How it works